-- In a skillet melt the butter over low flame with the juice and the grated peel of one lemon.
+- In a skillet melt the butter over low flame with the juice and the grated zest of one lemon.

 - Cook the tagliolini in boiling salted water for about 1 minute, drain them al dente and pour them into the pan with a tablespoon of cooking water.

-- Add the grated Parmesan cheese, the freshly ground black pepper and some fresh thyme.
+- Add the grated Parmigiano Reggiano, the freshly ground black pepper and some fresh thyme.
 Toss the tagliolini for a minute or two, thus allowing the cheese to melt with the butter and lemon juice into a creamy and zesty dressing from the pasta.

 And what about you?
 Do you have any recipe inexplicably impressed on your mind after reading a book that has nothing to do with cooking?
-I mean, maybe an elfic recipe from The Lord of the Rings, or the mindblowing butterbeer of Harry Potter (I need to find that recipe, too!)?
+I mean, maybe an elfic recipe from The Lord of the Rings, or the mind-blowing butterbeer of Harry Potter (I need to find that recipe)?